morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-21-clockfaces-time-and-date.md

 clock.ontick = (evt) => { }
 ```

 Now, notice that even the `document` keyword needs to be imported.
-By default you have almost nothing except variables and imports available within your scripts.
+By default, you have almost nothing except variables and imports available within your scripts.
 This is due to resource limitations.
-You see, Fitbit devices use JerryScript engine.
-The computer within your fitbit watch is pretty much a miniature equivalent of a 90s computer.
+You see, Fitbit devices use the JerryScript engine.
+The computer within your Fitbit watch is pretty much a miniature equivalent of a 90s computer.
 This comes with the disadvantage of a... slightly different way the engine works.

 To quote one of my favorite optimization guidelines:

-> Keep in mind that in contrast to the desktop JS engines JerryScript is a pure interpreter, so optimization techniques you're probably familiar with doesn't work.
-Don't expect any smart optimization from the runtime, it's not smart.
-An every extra operation costs you performance.
-It might seem scary at first, but it's not that bad because the rendering pipeline is hardware accelerated and JS is used for the reaction on events from sensors and user input only.[^2]
+> Keep in mind that in contrast to the desktop JS engines, JerryScript is a pure interpreter, so optimization techniques you're probably familiar with don't work.
+Don't expect any smart optimization from the runtime; it's not smart.
+Every extra operation costs you performance.
+It might seem scary at first, but it's not that bad because the rendering pipeline is hardware accelerated, and JS is used for the reaction on events from sensors and user input only.[^2]

 Scared?
 Don't be.
 You don't need optimization if you're creating just a pet project and don't really want to sell it or anything like that.
 Even if you do, you can learn it pretty quickly.

 ## Let's Continue the Clock Creation

-Everything time related will happen within the ticking now, that means within the `clock.ontick = (evt) => { }`.
+Everything time-related will happen within the ticking now, that means within the `clock.ontick = (evt) => { }`.
 I'll make a few strange moves, but don't worry.
 All will be explained.

 First, let's grab the zeroPad() function that fitbit provides us with.
 It just places a zero in front of single digit numbers.
 That way we can get 09:05 instead of 9:5.
 ```javascript